 Some of the defining features of Montrose Park originated during the period when the property was a prominent estate, between 1804 and 1911: the Ropewalk, Summerhouse, Boxwood Gardens, and several mature canopy trees along the edge of the plateau.

-The property was purchased by the United States Government in 1911 for the creation of a public park, and the Office of Public Buildings and Grounds (OPBG) assumed the responsibility for transforming the property.
+The property was purchased by the United States Government in 1911.
+The campaign to purchase the land was led by Sarah Louise Rittenhouse who changed public opinion on the idea of a park.
+The Office of Public Buildings and Grounds (OPBG) assumed the responsibility for transforming the property.
 Together, OPBG landscape architects George Burnap and Horace Peaslee prepared designs for the park that integrated features from the former estate’s landscape and incorporated new elements for public park use.